spacetelescope/crds/crds/jwst/tpns/README.rst

 ..........................

-A Python expression can be specified to define when a constraint does or doesn't apply based on keywords values.
+A Python expression can be specified to define when a constraint does or doesn't apply based on keyword values.
 The expression should begin with ( and end with ) and should contain no spaces.
 (Sometimes extra parens are required to break up the expression into words using punctuation instead of spaces.)